tamal7922/load-forecasting/README.md

 # load-forecasting
-two main studies are conducted to compare the predictive capabilities of Artificial Neural Networks (ANN) and Long Short-Term Memory Networks (LSTM) in electricity load forecasting.
+Two main studies are conducted to compare the predictive capabilities of Artificial Neural Networks (ANN) and Long Short-Term Memory Networks (LSTM) in electricity load forecasting.
 We propose a long short-term memory (LSTM) recurrent neural network-based framework, which is the latest and one of the most popular techniques of deep